 Cytokine levels measured by ELISA and Western blotting

-Segments of colon were homogenized using RIPA buffer and protein inhibitor cocktail (1:10) (PhosSTOP ESAYpack; Roche).
-The homogenates was kept on ice for 30 min and centrifuged at 12000 g for 5 min at 4 °C. The protein concentration was determined using the BCA Protein Assay Kit (Beyotime, Shanghai, China).
-For ELISA, the supernatants were collected and subjected to IL-1β, TNF-α and MPO assays.
+Segments of colon were homogenized using radioimmunoprecicpitation assay buffer and protein inhibitor cocktail (1:10) (PhosSTOP ESAYpack; Roche).
+The homogenates were kept on ice for 30 min and centrifuged at 12000 g for 5 min at 4 °C. The protein concentration was determined using the bicinchoninic acid assay Protein Assay Kit (Beyotime, Shanghai, China).
+For ELISA, the supernatants were collected and subjected to IL-1β, TNF-α, and MPO assays.
 Results of IL-1β and TNF-α were expressed as pg/mg and MPO as U/g.
-For western blot analysis, proteins were electroblotted onto a polyvinylidene difluoride membrane following separation on 10% SDS-PAGE.
-The immunoblot was then incubated with primary antibodies against occludin, TLR4, MyD88, TRAF6 and IκBα, or GAPDH.
+For western blot analysis, proteins were electroblotted onto a polyvinylidene difluoride membrane following separation on 10% sodium dodecyl sulfate polyacrylamide gel electrophoresis.
+The immunoblot was then incubated with primary antibodies against occludin, TLR4, MyD88, TRAF6, and IκBα, or GAPDH.
 The chemiluminescence signals were analyzed using Quantity One (version 4.5.2; Bio-Rad Laboratories, Hercules, CA, United States) and Image J software.

 Statistical analysis

-Results were expressed as mean ± SEM.
-Differences between groups were determined using one-way analysis of variance followed by Tamhane multiple comparisons post-hoc tests using SPSS version 19.0 (IBM, Chicago, IL, United States).
+Results were expressed as mean ± standard error of the mean (SEM).
+Differences between groups were determined using one-way analysis of variance followed by Tamhane multiple comparisons post-hoc tests using SPSS version 19.0 (IBM, Armonk, NY, United States).
 Graphs were analyzed using Graphpad Prism version 5.0 (Graphpad Software, La Jolla, CA, United States).
 Statistical significance was denoted as P < 0.05.

 RESULTS